inyukwo1/Coarse2fine_boilerplate/README.md

 ## How to do it

+1. Fork or make your branch for this project.
 1. Read CoarseToFine paper carefully (https://arxiv.org/pdf/1805.04793.pdf).
 2. Download python3.5 (https://www.python.org/downloads/release/python-352/).
 This project only can be run at python 3.5.
 3. Make virtualenv (example shell commands are in below).